Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1600.md

 Serverspec is great because it works on Windows - has WinRM built into it.

+After 1.0, want Windows Guest support and multi-provisioner support for Test Kitchen (like Puppet!)

 ## What will we do now?
 What needs to happen next?